 Step Five:

-Continue to fry for 2 to 3 minutes before adding 2 tablespoons of soy sauce, ketchup and a tablespoon of browning sauce.
+I continue frying for 2 to 3 minutes before adding 2 tablespoons of soy sauce, ketchup and a tablespoon of browning sauce.

 Top Tip: Browning sauce is used to help create the traditional dark brown filling colour; you don’t have to add it in if you don’t want too.

-How To Assemble A Patty
+Assembling A Patty

 Step Six:

-I used a bowl with an 18″ diameter to cut out circle shapes.
+In case you’re wondering, I used a bowl with an 18″ diameter to cut out circle shapes.

 Step Seven:

-Coat the pastry with an egg wash and bake in the oven for 20 to 25 minutes.
+Coat the pastry with an egg wash and bake it in the oven for 20 to 25 minutes.

 My Top Tips